-WebPush notifications only work over https.
+WebPush notifications only work over HTTPS.
 Most browsers allow push to work in localhost also for development purposes.

-- Integration of Javascript SDK
+- Integration of JavaScript SDK

 Integration Steps